This website, its text and photographs are © 2009 - 2017 Al Frazza. All rights reserved.

 - November 13 - 21 George Washington headquarters at Hackensack.

-- November 20 British and Hessian forces cross the Hudson River from New York to invade New Jersey, disembarking at Lower Closter Landing.
+- November 20 British and Hessian forces cross Hudson River from New York to invade New Jersey, disembark at Lower Closter Landing.

 American troops abandon Fort Lee and begin their retreat across New Jersey.

 They pass by Van Horne's Grist Mill in Leonia, and